+is also sensitive to changes in the provided by asset management companies

+assumptions. managing the plan assets and

+- Verification of disclosures related to

-We determined the above area as a Key Audit Matter in view of associated uncertainty relating to the outcome of the matters which requires application of judgment in interpretation of law, circumstances of each case and estimates involved.
+We determined the above area as a significant litigations, taxation matters and

+Key Audit Matter in view of associated Employee benefits liabilities in the standalone

+uncertainty relating to the outcome of financial statements.

+the matters which requires

+application of judgment in

+interpretation of law, circumstances

+of each case and estimates involved.